 Sharp needles are used when you need to pierce the fabric to allow your threads to pass through.
 Embroideries that require a sharp needle are Brazilian embroidery, traditional Blackwork (for piercing the thread and fabric fibers while creating reversible pieces), silk ribbon embroidery, Crewel, stamped cross stitch, smocking, and other types which use tightly woven fabric.

 There is so much information on the types, sizes, and uses of needles that it would not all fit here.
-I (Debi) have started a spreadsheet with the information, however it is not ready for publication.
-I will plan to have the spreadsheet ready when we talk about threads in July.
 For more information about needles and needle sizes, click here to visit Colonial Needle’s website for more information.

 Q. What is the difference between a plated needle and a regular needle?